Daniel-Manjarrez/Microcontroller-Distributed-Systems/README.md

 ## Installation
 To play the game, you need at least 2 ESP32 displays within close range to one another (*around 220 meters*)
-1. Download the `spaceteamAB` folder and open the arduino sketch file inside named `spaceteamAB.ino` on Arduino IDE
+1. Download the `spaceteamAB` folder and open arduino sketch file inside named `spaceteamAB.ino` on Arduino IDE
     * If Arduino IDE is not installed, check the [Arduino Support Page](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) to learn how to install it

 ## Design Goals